Algebraic games - Playing with groups and rings: Abstract

 \section{Abstract}

-Two players alternate moves in the following game: Given a finitely generated abelian group $A$, a move consists of picking some $0 \neq a \in A$.
-The game then continues with $A/\langle a \rangle$.
-Under the normal play rule, the player with the last possible move wins.
-In this note we prove that the second player has a winning strategy if and only if $A$ is a square, i.e. $A \cong B^2$ for some finitely generated abelian group $B$.
-Under the mis\`{e}re play rule, only minor modifications concerning elementary abelian groups are needed.
-In principle, this game can be played with arbitrary algebraic structures.
-We also study some examples of non-abelian groups and commutative rings.
+Two players alternate moves in the following impartial combinatorial game: Given a finitely generated abelian group $A$, a move consists of picking some $0 \neq a \in A$.
+The game then continues with the quotient group $A/\langle a \rangle$.
+We prove that under the normal play rule, the second player has a winning strategy if and only if $A$ is a square, i.e.\ $A \cong B \times B$ for some abelian group $B$.
+Under the mis\`{e}re play rule, only minor modifications concerning elementary abelian groups are necessary to describe the winning situations.
+We also compute the nimbers, i.e.\ Sprague-Grundy values of $2$-generated abelian groups.
+An analogous game can be played with arbitrary algebraic structures.
+We study some examples of non-abelian groups and commutative rings such as $R[X]$, where $R$ is a principal ideal domain.